 Jeffrey has extensive experience in employment cases.
-He has enormous experience of injunctions and other interim remedies and his practice has a regular stream of disputes related to restraint of trade and search and seizure/freezing order relief.
+He has enormous experience of injunctions and other interim remedies related to restraint of trade and search and seizure/freezing order relief.
 He has acted in all sectors in a series of individual and team move cases.
-Some notable reported cases include Kynixa -v- Hynes, (leading case on implied duty of fidelity and fiduciary duties), First Global Locums -v- Cosias (first case of injunction on behalf of Company and all of its employees under Prevention from Harassment Act), Brake Brothers -v- 3663 Food for Foodservice (enforced non compete injunction based on confidential information against junior sales employees), Customer Systems –v- Ranson (leading Court of Appeal authority on fiduciary duties) He continues to advise and act in high profile employment disputes, including acting for the FA in Faria Alam-v- FA, Abbey National -v- Woodward (leading case on post termination detriment in whistleblowing C/A) the police in Carter –v- Chief Constable of Leics and for the successful claimant (David Haye’s best friend) in Naqvi –v- HBOS, and the owners of Aardman Productions (Wallace & Gromit) in a race victimisation claim
+Some notable reported cases include Kynixa -v- Hynes, (leading case on implied duty of fidelity and fiduciary duties), First Global Locums -v- Cosias (first case of injunction on behalf of Company and all of its employees under Prevention from Harassment Act), Brake Brothers -v- 3663 Food for Foodservice (enforced non compete injunction based on confidential information against junior sales employees), Customer Systems –v- Ranson (leading Court of Appeal authority on fiduciary duties) He continues to advise and act in high profile employment disputes, including acting for the FA in Faria Alam-v- FA, Abbey National -v- Woodward (leading case on post termination detriment in whistleblowing C/A) a recent first case in which he successfully defended a company on a claim by a on unfair dismissal by a reservist in the Marines and am ongioing whisgleblowing case for Betfred.

 He is regularly engaged in TUPE disputes, both in the TUPE process and litigated disputes.
 He acted for the successful dismissed employees of Crystal Palace FC (before the Court of Appeal overturned the decision) the Chinese state owner of the buyer of LDV Vans in a 10 day trial, acting for Austrian packaging company in Mayer Meinhof –v- Unite the Union (TUPE issues following closure of one factory) and advising Lawyers Inc on an on ongoing basis in relation to restrictive covenant and TUPE issues as they expand their new model legal ABS.